equinor/appsec-fundamentals-authn-authz-cs/ex-04/doc/running_the_application.md

     ```shell
     source ~/path-to-env-file/appsec-course-client-eq.env
-    npm start
     ```

 * Run the application
-    * If problems; remember that the forwarded port needs to be PUBLIC and that the redirect uri is dynamic.

     ```shell
     npm start
     ```
+  * If problems; remember that the forwarded port needs to be PUBLIC and that the redirect uri is dynamic.
 * Use the application and test the "get Inbox" feature
 * Stop the application and set the NODE_ENV to "development"